sophiechannon/gilded-rose/README.md

 I chose to use Ruby for this challenge, because I felt it was well suited to the task.
 I followed a TDD process by creating a suite of tests to cover all the behaviours of teach item and the GildedRose class.
 Itiniailly, all these tests passed because the original code was still in place.
 I then worked to refactor the code item by item, adding more tests as required to follow TDD practice.
 I then moved on to edge cases / potential errors.

+_EDIT: 25 Aug 2022_

+Because the Item class couldn't be altered, I created children classes for each type of item that inherited from the parent Item class.
+This is more robust, because the program behaviour is now determined by the class of the item, instead of relying on the item name to include a specific word.

 # Code structure

 I structured the code by having one main update_quality method within the GildedRose class, which called several private methods that handled the logic.